mattchewtaylor/mattchewtaylor.github.io/_posts/2018-02-17-case-study-redux-ariva.markdown

 <p class="tc f6">Sean the family man; Natalie the serial mover; Jordan the new grad.</p>
 <br>
 <span style="color: #FA6695;">
-  *We didn't have enough clear data to effectively form these personas.
-Although these were based off of actual user interviews — the preliminary audience research that led to those interviews was noisy and skewed towards frequent movers.
-Because of that, these personas were a bit under-utilized during the design process.* 🖍
+  *We probably needed a little more data to effectively form these personas.
+Although these were based off of actual user interviews — the preliminary audience research that led to those interviews was noisy and skewed towards frequent movers.* 🖍
 </span>
 <br>
 <br>